SrPhilippe/SHELF/git-commands/index.md

 After installing git in our computer and before we can make any commits, we must tell git who we are passing some global or local informations.

-- `git config --global user.email` this command sets a global user email
+- `git config --global user.email <email>` this command sets a global user email

-- `git config --global user.name` this command sets a global user name
+- `git config --global user.name <username>` this command sets a global user name

 After this, if you try to publish a repository with vscode, an authentication window will pop in order to check the credentials to start the push.